waimorris/E-GraphSAGE/README.md

-This is a offical PyTorch implementation of E-GraphSAGE.
+This is a PyTorch implementation of the paper E-GraphSAGE.

 ## Prerequisites